Health Insurance Information:

 Throughout the COVID-19 public health emergency, some households got coverage through Medicaid.
 They may still have this coverage even if income and households have changed.
-ND Medicaid will begin sending information to Medicaid enrollees to update account information and send renewals.
+Medicaid and CHIP renewal applications have not been sent since early 2020.
+Starting in April 2023, ND Medicaid will begin sending renewal information to Medicaid enrollees to update account information and verify current household income.
 Log in to your account to update your contact information.
-This way, you will receive important updates about coverage updates and Medicaid plan renewal information.
+This way, you will receive important mail about coverage updates and Medicaid plan renewal applications.

 Contact the ND Medicaid office at 1-844-854-4825 if you have questions or are not sure how to update your contact information online.
 You can also call a ND Navigator for questions about health insurance, including Medicaid.